Grading & Assessment

 NOTE: Parents and students will likely see more Process Grades on the grade report than Product Grades.
 This is not unusual.
 Since Product Grades are larger assignments that require more time to complete and/or assess multiple learning standards, there will often be fewer of them on the grade reports.

 Parents are able to view their students’ grades at any time during the year through the Student Information System (SIS) with their own unique login and password.
 We encourage parents and students to look over and discuss grade reports together and work collaboratively with the teacher to address any questions they have.
 Parents’ logins for SIS will also allow them to access the teachers’ sites in Schoology.

 Late Work Policy

 Students are fully responsible for completing any missed assignments when they have excused absences.
-They are allowed one day to make up work for each day they had an excused absence.
+They must coordinate with their teachers to make up work for each day they had an excused absence.